LakiraMD/Algorithm-Mastery/Competitions/NSSC-2022/Connect-Ropes/Readme.md

 ## Output Format 📤

-- or each test case, print a single integer representing the length of the final resulting rope.
+- For each test case, print a single integer representing the length of the final resulting rope.

 ## Example